grafana/grafana-plugin-examples/examples/app-with-on-behalf-of-auth/README.md

-# Grafana app plugin with OAuth2 integration
+# Grafana App Plugin with OAuth2 integration example

 This plugin is an example of how to integrate OAuth2 authentication into a Grafana plugin.